 What tasks does an international manager have to face?
-What requirements must he fulfil and what expectations does he face?
+What requirements must they fulfill and what expectations do they face?

 International managers are primarily selected on the basis of their professional qualifications.
-They perform their tasks with extensive specialist knowledge, but the necessary cultural background knowledge is often disregarded when filling a position.
-Yet an understanding of different cultural mentalities is enormously important in order to work successfully with business partners from abroad.
+They fulfill their tasks with extensive specialist knowledge, but the necessary cultural background knowledge is often disregarded when filling the position.
+However, understanding different cultural mentalities is extremely important in order to work successfully with business partners from abroad.

-Completely wrong in this context is the assumption that all challenges can be mastered with a good knowledge of English.
+In this context, it is completely wrong to assume that a good command of English can overcome all challenges.
 Mastering the respective national language for international tasks should not be underestimated.
-Certain nuances of communication can only be conveyed and understood in the mother tongue.
-Even a basic knowledge of the national language helps to create a pleasant atmosphere and to show that one is treating one's interlocutor with respect and at eye level.
+Certain nuances of communication can only be conveyed and understood in the native language.
+Even a basic knowledge of the local language helps to create a pleasant atmosphere and show that you treat your interlocutor with respect and as an equal.

-In addition to the necessary language skills, international managers should also be able to work well with people who have different cultural backgrounds.
-This requires a lot of tact and a high degree of empathy.
+In addition to the necessary language skills, international managers should also be able to work well with people from different cultural backgrounds.
+This requires a great deal of sensitivity and a high degree of empathy.
 Everyone is influenced by the prevailing values and views of their own culture, and international managers are no exception.
-In business exchanges, one's own cultural background should by no means be transferred to one's interlocutors.
-It is much more important to look at a situation from the perspective of the other person, independent of one's own perception and evaluation.
+In business dealings, your own cultural background should never be transferred to the person you are talking to.
+It is much more important to view a situation from the other person's perspective, regardless of your own perceptions and evaluations.

 Case study